geany/geany-osx/README.md

 	./create_dmg.sh
 	```
 	from within the `geany-osx` directory.
 If the `SIGN_CERTIFICATE` variable is
-	defined, the image gets signed by the specified certificate.
+	defined (see above), the image gets signed by the specified certificate.

 3. Optionally, to get the image notarized by
 	[Apple notary service](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution),